GSA/digitalgov.gov/config/gulp/readme.md

 1. Place the uploaded images and files in the designated upload directory (`content/uploads/_inbox`).

-2. Run the `npm run gulpupload` command to execute the entire upload process, including file preparation, image processing, and uploading to Amazon S3.
+2. Run the `npm run gulp upload` command to execute the entire upload process, including file preparation, image processing, and uploading to Amazon S3.

 The `gulpupload` command will perform the following steps:
 - Normalize filenames, create necessary directories, and generate YAML metadata files.